tapharmonic/Core-Animation-Demos/README.md

-Demo project for the **Core Animation** presentation I gave to the March 2011 This is an [Minnesota CocoaHeads](http://www.cocoaheadsmn.org/) group meeting.
+Demo project for the **Core Animation** presentation I gave to the March 2011 [Minnesota CocoaHeads](http://www.cocoaheadsmn.org/) group meeting.